bhartiy/learnsellacious/pages/05.how-to/52.how-to-remove-sample-data/default.md

 media_order: 'remove1.png,screenshot-localhost-2020.05.09-14_24_04.png,delete.png,categories.png,user.png,modules1.png,modules.png'
 ---

-To remove the sample data, we need to remove all products, categories, users one by one.
+To remove the sample data, we need to remove all products, categories, users and modules one by one.

 **1.Remove Products -** To remove all products in once, select all products then click on the bulk options button and trash all the products.
 ![](remove1.png)